FIWARE/contribution-requirements/docs/development.md

 of changes regarding the previous version, including (if possible) links to the **GitHub issues** related to each change.

-Last but not least, It is not needed to maintain the different branches corresponding to the existing releases once that the corresponding tag for the release is created.
+It is not needed to maintain the different branches corresponding to the existing releases once that the corresponding tag for the release is created.
 Additionally, every time one branch is merged into another, the branch that is merged in becomes stale, therefore it is a good approach deleting those branches to prevent clutting up your repository.

 ## Binary Releases